Arts & Culture

 Fuel up with gourmet gems

 Circle back to the central plaza and follow the twinkling lights down the path towards La Ville Hotel & Suites.
-Dine at Chival, a cosmopolitan restaurant with a carefully-curated menu that celebrates ‘global social’ cuisine or head upstairs to LookUp, a rooftop lounge with spectacular views of Burj Khalifa.
+Dine at Chival, a cosmopolitan restaurant with a menu that celebrates ‘global social’ cuisine or head upstairs to LookUp, a rooftop lounge with spectacular views of Burj Khalifa.

 There are many other dining options to find while walking in this area, such as Farzi Café for modern Indian bistro dishes, Boaz for authentic Turkish grills, Sarabeth's for New York-style sweet treats and L'Antica Pizzeria Da Michele for irresistible Italian.